 Are you suffering Discrimination, Harassment, and/or Sexual Misconduct?

-If you are a Duke student, or the incident involves a Duke student, the Duke's Office of Student Conduct can help you report the incident.
+- If you are a Duke student, or the incident involves a Duke student, Duke's Office of Student Conduct can help you report the incident.